 2. Conduct market research:

-Once you know what small business you want to start, it's time to understand if you should start the business.
+In the context of starting a business in Ontario, understanding your market is key.
+Once you know what business you want to start, it's time to understand if you should start the business.

 Start with competitor research, and list down all the businesses in your area that provide the same product or service you want to deliver.
 Then look into their business details and how they structured their offering and prices.
 Also, identify the unique features and benefits they communicate about their business or product.